-Mr. Richard Daly, our Chief Operating Officer, is party to an employment with BeyondSpring U.S. dated as of June 8, 2018, as amended by that first amendment dated as of September 24, 2019, and that second amendment dated as of December 20, 2019.
-Mr. Daly's employment agreement provides for an annual base salary of \$430,000, which is subject to review and adjustment in accordance with company policy.
-Mr. Daly's base salary for fiscal year 2019 through July 31, 2019 was \$300,000, which was increased to \$430,000 effective August 1, 2019.
-Mr. Daly is eligible for an annual merit bonus in accordance with company policy (target annual bonus of 45% of base salary for each of fiscal year 2020 and 2019).
+Mr. Richard Daly, our Chief Operating Officer, is party to an employment agreement with BeyondSpring U.S. dated as of June 8, 2018, as amended by those certain amendments dated as of September 24, 2019, December 20, 2019, and January 19, 2021.
+Mr. Daly's employment agreement provides for an annual base salary of \$430,000, which is subject to review and adjustment in accordance with company policy (which remains unchanged for 2021, other than subject to reduction for the amount of base salary Mr. Daly receives from SEED, as described below).
+Mr. Daly is eligible for an annual merit bonus in accordance with company policy (target annual bonus of 45% of base salary for each of fiscal year 2021 and 2020).
 In addition, Mr. Daly is eligible for certain performance-based incentive bonuses, based on attainment of various milestones relating to business development and global sales.
 If earned, any such amounts shall be paid in either cash or fully vested ordinary shares, at Mr. Daly's election.

-Mr. Daly is required to use commercially reasonable efforts to remain in our employment through June 8, 2023, but his employment is at will, and can be terminated by us at any time or by Mr. Daly upon 4 weeks' notice.
+Mr. Daly is required to use commercially reasonable efforts to remain in our employment through June 8, 2023, but his employment is at will, and can be terminated by us at any time or by Mr. Daly upon four weeks' notice.
 If we terminate Mr. Daly's employment other than for Cause (as defined in his employment agreement) or due to death or disability, or if Mr. Daly terminates his employment for Good Reason (as defined in his employment agreement), then Mr. Daly is entitled (subject to his execution of a release of claims) to: (i) 9 months of salary continuation; (ii) a pro-rated portion of any bonus earned for the year in which his termination occurs, based on actual performance results, paid at the same time as other senior executives; and (iii) a reduced portion, determined based on length of service and length of period between termination and achievement, of certain of his performance-based incentive bonuses, if any, subsequently achieved.
 Mr. Daly's employment agreement contains a two year non-solicit of employees, a confidentiality provision and an assignment of intellectual property provision.